 The fact that you frequently visit websites about an incurable disease could be very valuable to your insurance company.
 The fact that you are reading up on prenatal care could be quite a shock to your parents or your husband who is stationed overseas.
 And the fact that you are a regular in certain online discussion areas could be literally life-threatening if you live in certain repressive countries.

 In a perfect world, your VPN service should protect not just your Internet communications but your DNS activities as well.
 But since this isn’t a perfect world, we have DNS Leaks.
+If you are downloading torrents or doing something private then you never want this to happen.

 Now that you know what these are, and how much of a problem they can be, let’s check your device and see if your VPN is leaking DNS information at this very moment.